AliRezaJoodi/Electronics_Modules/Interfacing_UARTtoUSB_CH340G/README.md

 ## TTL UART to USB Converter Using CH340G
+It can be used as a programmer when you make a arduino with AVR and bootloader.
 I have tested it many times and worked great.

+Note: Included schematic and PCB layout with Altium

 ### Folders and Files Description
 It has included: